supere989/dovecot-el10-plugins/README.md

 # dovecot-el10-plugins

-Build and publish AlmaLinux 10 / EL10-compatible Dovecot plugin artifacts (Lua + push notification support) as an installable RPM.
+Builds and publishes EL10-compatible Dovecot Lua + push-notification plugin modules as an installable RPM.

-This exists because the stock EL10 Dovecot build may not ship the Lua-related modules required by deployments that enable Lua + push notification integrations.
+This repo is intended for deployments that enable Lua-related plugins but don’t get the required modules from the stock EL10 Dovecot packages.

-## What this project produces
+## What you get

-- A built RPM:
 - `dovecot-el10-lua-plugins-*.rpm`
-- Plugin shared objects (for inspection/debugging):
-  - `lib20_push_notification_plugin.so`
-  - Lua-related plugin/module `.so` files (e.g. mail-lua / libdovecot-lua)
-- Build provenance artifacts:
-  - `dovecot.srpm.patched.spec`
-  - `dovecot.config.log`
+- Dovecot plugin `.so` modules (also attached to Releases for inspection)

 ## Releases

 This repo publishes build outputs via **GitHub Releases**.

-- Push tags like `v1.0.0` to create a release.
+- Push a tag like `v1.0.0`.
-- Release assets include the RPM and the extracted `.so` files.
+- The workflow builds in an AlmaLinux 10 container and attaches artifacts to the Release.

 ## Install (from a Release)